JakBul/1stMS/README.md

 1. To promote our brand in the online world
 2. To inspire users to visit the gym and furthermore get new costumers
-3. To be reachable for customers with contact form
+3. To be reachable for visitors with contact form
-4. To build a database of users to send future information & content to, build an audience
+4. To build a database of users to send future information & content to

 The user goals of this website are:
 1. As a first-time visitor, I want to easily find useful information about the gym, classes and facilities